 Your monthly repayments are reduced to affordable amounts which fit within your disposable income.
-This means that you no longer have to 'Rob Peter to pay Paul'.
-For example, you stop using your bank overdraft and credit cards to make your debt repayments each month.
+This means that you no longer have to borrow more money simply to keep your payments going and can stop using your bank overdraft and credit cards to make your debt repayments each month.

 5. Discreet Procedure

-A Debt Management Plan is not recorded in the insolvency register or publically advertised anywhere.
-It is a private agreement between you and your creditors and no-one else is told of its existance.
-Therefore can generally be used by professionals, forces personnel and company directors without damaging career prospects.
+A DMP is not recorded in any formal insolvency register.
+It is a private agreement between you and your creditors and no-one else will be told that it exists.
+Therefore this type of plan can be used by professionals, forces personnel and company directors without damaging career prospects.